 “Because I prefer to hear a man confess his crime before I punish him for it.”

 Pyter’s senses returned to high alert.
 His act abandoned, he prepared for a fight.
 He just hoped he might still be alive after he lost this one.
 He prepared to use the only spell he’d been able to learn.
 His last resort.
 He muttered the words, summoning the air within the alley around him.
-He could see the man’s robe flutter toward him and the air obeyed his commands.
+He could see the man’s robe flutter toward him as the air obeyed his commands.
 The man’s eyes never left his own.

 “Who are you?” the man asked.